api3dao/old-api3-docs/docs/dev/plugins.md

 ## VuePress Plugins

-VuePress plugins are used and added by VuePress when a project is created.
+VuePress plugins are used and some are added by VuePress when a project is created.
 They only need to be updated as new releases come forward.
 The versions of each should always be in sync (the same).
 These plugins are not explained further in this document.

 ### @vuepress/plugin-back-to-top

 Places an up arrow in the bottom right corner that takes the reader to the top of the current page.

-### @vuepress/plugin-medium-zoom

-Causes a click on an image to bring the image full screen.
-Enlarging the image is not guaranteed.

-### @vuepress/last-updated
+### @vuepress/plugin-last-updated

+This plugin is added to the project by the default-theme.
 By default, this plugin produces a 13-bit timestamp for each page, you can also pass in a transformer to convert it to any format that you want.

-### @vuepress/plugin-html-redirect

-The `@vuepress/plugin-html-redirect` plugin is used to establish static redirects for external sites.
-See the [Redirects](./redirects.md) doc for details

 ## Community Plugins